 BA in History Curriculum

-In addition to the college requirements, students majoring in history must meet the following departmental requirements:
+Students majoring in history must meet the following requirements for graduation:

 |Select four electives 300 level or above||12|